 - a.
 Proposals must provide program design of industry engagement, delivery and hiring of young adults in work-based learning programs. - b.
-Respondents must discuss how they will provide intensive and individualized customer services and how assigned work sites or educational trainings are in the best interest of the young adult to gain employment.
-In other words, the Respondent must explain how they will determine/document the need for training (occupational skills or work-based). - c.
+Respondents must describe how they will determine/document the need for training (occupational skills or work-based). - c.
 It is important that young adults (especially those with little to no work history) have access to work experience and other work-based learning opportunities.
-Respondents must show, through coordination with the adult Business Solutions team members, how employers will be identified and engaged and how young adults will be matched to increase the success of the work-based activities.

-- d.
-Due to the stigma and issues of disengaged young adults, program designs must show how any issues between the young adult and the employer will be addressed to ensure employer satisfaction and participant retention within the program. - e.
-Work experience sites are to be developed by the service provider and with the collaboration of the CSCR business solutions team, local employers and community-based organizations.
-All job descriptions, as well as renewal of worksite agreements, (in coordination with the BES Team) are to be completed and updated annually by the Workforce Development Services Provider.
-Proposals should discuss how they will retain current worksite partners, as well as, develop new employer partnerships for the purpose of work-based learning activities aligned with CSCR's sector strategies.
-This should also include the monitoring of worksites to ensure that they remain appropriate. - f.
+Respondents must show, through coordination with the adult Business Solutions team members, their plan on how employers will be identified and engaged and how young adults will be matched to increase the success of the work-based activities.
+Due to the stigma and issues of disengaged young adults, program designs must show how any issues between the young adult and the employer will be addressed to ensure employer satisfaction and participant retention within the program. - d.
 Describe how structured career exploration activities will be conducted to allow for young adults to discover a range of career options in particular industries within the region.
 These industries should correlate with local identified targeted industry sectors that show high growth job expectancy as well as the identified career interests of the young adults being served.
-The young adult service provider is responsible for payroll for young adults participating in paid work experiences either as the Business of Record or through a staffing agency.
-Respondents must show how they will ensure that timesheets and payroll are accurately documented in participants' case files. - g.
-Proposals must show how they will monitor monthly and year-to-date actual training expenditures to the budget, to ensure funds are not over obligated or underspent.
-Proposals must ensure training can be maintained throughout the entire program year while meeting the WIOA's specific expenditure requirements for youth paid work experience.
+Proposals must show how Respondents plan to monitor monthly and year-to-date actual training expenditures to ensure funds are not over obligated or underspent.